annielcook/ac215-engai/README.md

 - ./docker-shell.sh

 **Cross validation, Data Versioning**

+_Given our use of Tensorflow, this section may no longer be needed._

 - This container reads preprocessed dataset and creates validation split and uses dvc for versioning.
 - Input to this container is source GCS location, parameters if any, secrets needed - via docker
 - Output is flat file with cross validation splits